smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 ## Print to OneNote

 I just print to a PDF and place the PDF in the folder where it belongs.
-To view it, select the file in the GitHub UI.
+To view it in the GitHub web UI, select the file.
+To view it in VS Code, use the vscode-pdf extension from tomoki1207.

 ## Annotate a PDF